jethrolai/how-to-do-my-job/tech_terms.md

         - Never, ever any goto statements.
 ## Temporal coupling
     - when code is dependent on time in some way
-## Floyd's Tortoise and Hare
-    - using two pointers moving in two different speeds to detect cycle.
+## Work Stealing
+    - Available thread stealing tasks from busy threads.
+    - A strategy to reduce the contention in multi-threaded applications.

 [ Unsorted ]
 ## Message Broker